 Acute increases in intraocular pressure have been seen within 60 minutes of intravitreal injection, including with EYLEA.
 Sustained increases in intraocular pressure have also been reported after repeated intravitreal dosing with VEGF inhibitors.
 Intraocular pressure and the perfusion of the optic nerve head should be monitored and managed appropriately.

-The most common adverse reactions (≥5%) reported in patients receiving EYLEA were conjunctival hemorrhage, eye pain, cataract, vitreous detachment, vitreous floaters, and increased intraocular pressure.
+The most common adverse reactions (>5%) reported in patients receiving EYLEA were conjunctival hemorrhage, eye pain, cataract, vitreous floaters, intraocular pressure increased, and vitreous detachment.

-Serious adverse reactions related to the injection procedure have occurred in <0.1% of intravitreal injections with EYLEA including endophthalmitis, traumatic cataract, increased intraocular pressure, and vitreous detachment.
+Serious adverse reactions related to the injection procedure have occurred in <0.1% of intravitreal injections with EYLEA including endophthalmitis, retinal detachment, cataract, intraocular pressure increased, and vitreous detachment.

 Please see the full Prescribing Information for EYLEA.